sophiakabaka/Kenya_Wildlife_Service_project/README.md

 This website recreates a simplified, educational version of what a wildlife conservation site might look like.
 It includes:

-About Section
+- About Section:
 A brief introduction to the Kenya Wildlife Service and its mission of conservation and wildlife protection.

-Tourism Overview
+- Tourism Overview:
 A look at Kenya’s landscapes, major parks, and popular wildlife tourism experiences.

-The Big Five
+- The Big Five:
 Descriptions of the lion, leopard, elephant, rhinoceros, and buffalo, focusing on their significance in conservation.

-Latest News (Static)
+- Latest News (Static):
 A section displaying sample updates or announcements for demonstration purposes.

-Quick Links
+- Quick Links
 Useful placeholder links meant to simulate navigation to external resources or social platforms.

 🛠️ Technologies Used